IbaiBuR/experience_tracker/README.md

 # What does it do

-For now, it converts part of the experience data to readable format and it removes all the depth 0 entries in the experience file
+For now, it converts part of the experience data to readable format, and it removes all the depth 0 entries in the experience file.

 ## Example

-This is some sample output for the tool
+This is some sample output for the tool (which as of now only handles BrainLearn-like experience files)

 ```
-Key: 537202e6, Move: a5b5, Score: -1, Depth: 54, Performance: 100
+Key: 8DD6190269E07728, Move: f1b1 , Score: 508   cp, Depth: 26 , Performance: 100
-Key: be03c7e3, Move: c8c5, Score: -47, Depth: 25, Performance: 100
+Key: 3E0F662B9F837A61, Move: g2g3 , Score: 422   cp, Depth: 21 , Performance: 100
-Key: 5b93aa11, Move: f6g5, Score: -8, Depth: 34, Performance: 100
+Key: CDBB4A73E4F0F53 , Move: b1f1 , Score: 406   cp, Depth: 20 , Performance: 100
-Key: f53d4941, Move: e6e5, Score: -15, Depth: 31, Performance: 100
+Key: 3E6721CB79696F37, Move: d2g2 , Score: 417   cp, Depth: 21 , Performance: 100
-Key: 57de86fd, Move: f2c5, Score: 162, Depth: 32, Performance: 100
+Key: 3E6721CB79696F37, Move: f8f7 , Score: 387   cp, Depth: 26 , Performance: 100
 ```

 # To-Do